scummvm/scummvm/README.md

 ### 5.1.
 Required files ###

-You will need to copy the data files from your The Longest Journey CDs, DVD or digital distributiion into one directory.
+You will need to copy the data files from your The Longest Journey CDs, DVD or digital distribution into one directory.
 Specifically, you'll
 need:
   * The `1a`—`79` directories (only `4f` for demo version).
   * The `global` directory.